Nerve and tendon transfers are often used to restore sensation and movement in limbs.

 - Sacrificing one simple function can potentially restore multiple functions.

-If a nerve transfer is determined the best option for your particular situation, you will undergo neurophysiological testing.
+If a nerve transfer is determined to be the best option for your particular situation, you will first do neurophysiological testing.